 - Cost-plus-a-percentage-of-cost or percentage of construction cost methods of contracting.
-Contracts using this method will be disallowed entirely, ineligible for any cost reimbursement or match credit: - Line items that do not describe actual work to be completed.
-Any line item for profit, overhead, contingency, or other related terms that do not describe actual work to be performed will not be reimbursed: - Retainer fees or retainer contracts are not allowable forms of procurement; - Conflicts of interest: TDA cannot grant an exception to or waiver of conflict-of-interest regulations related to procurement, regardless of mitigating circumstances, see Chapter 1 Administration and Reporting; or
+Contracts using this method will be disallowed entirely, ineligible for any cost reimbursement or match credit; - Percentage-of-grant methods of contracting.
+Interested firms responding to a request for proposals for services may not propose a contract fee as a percentage of the prospective CDBG award.
+Service firms may only propose an estimated fixed cost, which will be subject to negotiation through the competitive proposal process;

-Any situation considered to be restrictive of competition such as specifying a brand name product.1
+- Line items that do not describe actual work to be completed.
+Any line item for profit, overhead, contingency, or other related terms that do not describe actual work to be performed will not be reimbursed; - Retainer contracts/agreements are considered non-competitive and are not an allowable formof procurement; - Conflicts of interest.
+TDA cannot grant an exception to, or waiver of conflict-of-interest regulations related to procurement, regardless of mitigating circumstances, see Chapter 1 Administration and Reporting; or - Any situation considered to be restrictive of competition such as specifying a brand name product.1